Leonrg17/TicketFans/Readme.md

 # TicketFans

-Safe Tickets in the blockchain.
+Some directories must be changed in files such as "truffle-config.js"

-Use of this application requires Node.js, Ganache, Truffle, and MetaMask.
+Use of this application requires Node.js, Solidity , Ganache, Truffle, and MetaMask.

 To run the program head to the directory where it was installed on your terminal and type "npm run start".